How to Get Laundry Detergent Stains Out of Clothes: 7 Easy Fixes That Work

 Tip: Use a clean microfibre cloth to wipe the spot before rewashing.
 It helps lift surface residue that might resist rinsing.

-Vinegar Method: Remove Blue or White Detergent Stains
+2. Vinegar Method: Remove Blue or White Detergent Stains

 Vinegar is an easy and natural solution for detergent buildup.
 Its mild acidity breaks down soap residue without damaging fabrics.
+Utilizing Vinegar in laundry loads helps neutralize excessive alkaline buildup, which is exactly why the streaks disappear during a short soak.

 1. Mix one cup of white vinegar with one quart of warm water in a basin or bucket.